bhigg-code/openhab-addons/bundles/org.openhab.binding.nestdeviceaccess/README.md

 To configure the discovery service, you must place a nestdeviceaccess.cfg in the services dir <eg etc/openhab2/services/nestdeviceaccess.cfg>

+You only need either the authorizationToken or refreshToken.
+If you use the authorizationToken, the binding will fetch your refreshToken and add it to the openhab log file (Make sure you update the nestdeviceaccess.cfg file with your refreshToken.)
+Otherwise, go through the linked instructions below and get your refreshToken and update the nestdeviceaccess.cfg file.

+It is pretty easy to see if the nest discovery works, if the parameters are in the nestdeviceaccess.cfg file, when you go to the inbox and try to add a NestDeviceAccess thing, it will start the discovery.
+Otherwise, it will ask for the parameters manually.

 Make sure you follow the instructions on [Google Nest Authorization instructions](https://developers.google.com/nest/device-access/authorize) in order to get your initial Authorization and Refresh token.
 You can store those in the nestdeviceaccess.cfg file for configuration of the discovery service.